xsf/xmpp-providers-website/content/faq.md

 The term *bus factor* describes the minimum number of people that have to leave before the provider becomes inoperable.

+### Professional Hosting

+A provider's service is seen as *professionally hosted* if it has a good internet connection speed, an uninterruptible power supply, access protection and regular backups.
+That is usually the case if the service is hosted in a data center.

 ### Client-to-Server

 The client-to-server (C2S) connection is used for the communication between your app and your provider.